jpfuentes2/jpfuentes2.github.io/_posts/2014-10-31-Iterated-Prisoners-Dilemma-in-myriad-languages.md

 Alas, I was not in a position to write production Clojure so my experiments were primarily edifying and entertaining.

 Shortly afterwards, [Go](http://golang.org/) grabbed my attention since I'd never used static types and was enthralled by its concurrency primitives.
-Even with the *headache* of static typing, I rapidly became productive at a pace unparallel to other languages in my toolbox.
-Partly due to Go's fantastic stdlib and its plethora of powerful tools.
+Even with the *headache* of static typing, I rapidly became productive at a pace unparallel to other languages in my toolbox, partly due to Go's fantastic stdlib and its plethora of powerful tools.
 More importantly, I discovered static typing was not a headache, did not slow my design process; instead, it was a *productivity multiplier*.
 To my amazement, I could brutally refactor programs quickly with the help of Go's compiler + static typing, and, sweet baby Jesus, powerful tab completion[[0]](#java-note)!